Start: Carballo Finish: Finisterre

 Muxia seems to be an ugly town, but the old high street was built with its back to the ocean and now hides behind a first line of modern buildings.
 Your hotel is a modern 3-star hotel at the outskirts of town.
 If you follow the route all the way to the Sanctuary Virgen de la Barca and back, you'll explore the old parts of town and select tonigth's restaurant.
 You can choose between several outstanding and/or affordable pilgrim’s restaurants.

-If you choose to walk to the Sanctuary Virgen de la Barca the total length of the walk is 17 km (1hr extra)
+* If you choose to walk to the Sanctuary Virgen de la Barca the total length of the walk is 17 km (6,5 hrs, 620m ascent, 655m descent)

 To avoid 3km of tarmac road and the crossing of 3 small ‘fjords’ with very steep ascents/descents, you ride partway with the taxi that transports your luggage.
 From Moreira - a small hamlet with no services- you walk to the beach and join a section of the Camiño dos Faros along a barren coastline with similarities to Scottish or Nordic landscapes.
 Today’s lighthouse is again small but located at the Westmost edge of Europe: Cabo Touriñan.
 Form there you turn south to the surfers’ beach of Nemiña and enjoy lunch before you walk the last 2km to a Rural Hotel run by an excellent local cook.
 Dinner is again included